 Don't Forget To Setup The Download Job

-It's important to remember to setup the Get Scheduled Payments job if you wish for the transactions to download automatically (highly recommended).
+It's important to remember to set up the Download Payments job if you want the transactions to download automatically (highly recommended).

 The download job has a few settings that you should review.
 These include: